History of games: Europe

-Other pre-modern European board games include Rithmomachy or "the philosophers game", Alquerque, Fox & Geese, nine men's morris, draughts, Nim, Catch the Hare and the Game of the Goose.
-Dice games were widely played throughout Europe and included Hazard, chuck-a-luck, Glückshaus, shut the box and knucklebones.
+Other pre-modern European board games include Rithmomachy or "the philosophers game", alquerque, fox & geese, nine men's morris, draughts, nim, catch the hare and the game of the goose.
+Dice games were widely played throughout Europe and included hazard, chuck-a-luck, Glückshaus, shut the box and knucklebones.

 Card games first arrived in Italy from Mamluk Egypt in the 14th century, with suits very similar to the Swords, Clubs, Cups and Coins and those still used in traditional Italian and Spanish decks.
 The four suits most commonly encountered today (spades, hearts, diamonds, and clubs) appear to have originated in France circa 1480.
 1440s Italy saw the rise of tarot cards and this led to the development of tarot card games such as tarocchini, Königrufen and French tarot.
-The decks were also sometimes used for cartomancy.

 Outdoor games were very popular during holidays and fairs and were played by all classes.
 Many of these games are the predecessors of modern sports and lawn games.
 Boules, lawn billiards (later brought indoors as billiards), skittles (an ancestor of modern ten pin bowling), medieval football, kolven, stoolball (an ancestor of cricket), jeu de paume (early racket-less tennis), horseshoes and quoits all predate the early modern era.